hipikat/django-cinch/COLOPHON.rst

 =======

-django-cinch is a palimpsest of broken attempts to fix the author's gripes with module-based settings, which can be seen in the commit history.
+django-cinch is a palimpsest of broken attempts to fix the author's gripes with Django's flat settings, which can be seen in the commit history.
 Its current form is most heavily inspired by `django-configurations`.

 .. _django-configurations: http://django-configurations.readthedocs.org/en/latest/